Katie Meyer, Chief of Staff

 Michelle is the staff liaison to the Bureau of Environmental Services, Portland Water Bureau, Portland Utility Board, Bureau of Hydroelectric Power, Portland Parks and Recreation, City Attorney, City Ombudsman, Office of Community and Civic Life, Bureau of Emergency Management, and the Office of Equity and Human Rights.

 Goldann Salazar, Policy Advisor

-Goldann is the Policy liaison for the Portland Water Bureau, Portland Utility Board, Strategic Planning and Opportunities Team, the Portland Housing Bureau, and the Office of Governmental Relations.
-She also supports special projects related to equity with both senior policy advisors and is responsible for all matters related to City Council.
+Goldann is the Policy liaison for the Portland Water Bureau, Portland Utility Board, Strategic Planning and Opportunities Team, the Portland Housing Bureau, and Tribal Relations.
+She is also the point person for all items related to City Council.

 Jackson Pahl, Constituent Services Representative

 Jackson is a sixth-generation Oregonian with ties ranging from Pendleton to Southeast Portland.
 Since the age of 17, he followed a lifelong passion and joined a number of food trucks and restaurants, including world-famous Portland institutions like PDX Sliders and Kenny and Zuke’s.
 These years of service experience put him in close contact with a wide variety of people from all over the city, state, and country.
 During his time at the University of Oregon, Jackson helped supervise the student wing of the University of Oregon Foundation.
 Here, he learned the value of his skills as a communicator and used them to secure tens of thousands in donations for academic programs, scholarships, and student services across campus.
 He took a particular interest in the Pathway Oregon scholarship program and made it a goal to support this needs-based scholarship fund as much as he could.
 Jackson believes that education should not be closed off to those who cannot afford it.